MicrosoftDocs/microsoft-salescopilot-docs/articles/adoption-report.md

 ms.author: shjais
 ---

-# the Sales app adoption report
+# Sales app adoption report

 The Sales app adoption report is an essential tool for sales leaders looking to understand the usage of the Sales app within their organization.
 Using this Power BI template, you gain valuable insights into how different groups and apps are utilizing the Sales app.
 You can also identify key actions contributing to sales tasks, and explore research findings on its adoption.